isaul32/ckeditor5-math/README.md

 ## Preview workaround
 __.ck-reset_all *__ css rules from ckeditor5-ui and ckeditor5-theme-lark break rendering in preview mode.

-My solution for this is use rendering element outside of CKEditor DOM and place it right place by using absolute position.
-Alternative solution could be using iframe, but then we have to copy typesetting engine's scripts and styles to child document.
+My solution for this is use rendering element outside of CKEditor DOM and place it to right place by using absolute position.
+Alternative solution could be using iframe, but then typesetting engine's scripts and styles have to copy to child document.

-## Testing

-Replace ckeditor5-core with git version

-`rm -rf node_modules/@ckeditor/ckeditor5-core && git clone https://github.com/ckeditor/ckeditor5-core.git node_modules/@ckeditor/ckeditor5-core`

-Run test suite

-`npm run test`